learn-co-curriculum/hs-git-code-along-lab/README.md

 `touch README.md`
 `subl README.md`

-"This is my personal portfolio.
-This site will include contact information, a personal bio, and links to all of my work"
+"Here is my personal repository of ruby code."

 4. Now let's see if git noticed that we made changes to our `README.md`. `git status` tells us what files we have changed.
 It keeps track of files in two different ways, files that are not staged for commit, and files that are staged for committing.